pingcap/blog/_posts/2016-12-05-Subquery-Optimization-in-TiDB.md

 \pi_C({SRC}\ A^{LOJ} \sigma\_\{SRC.id=TMP.id}\{TMP})
 \\)

 The C Projection is to transform NULL to false.
+But the more common practice is: If the output of the `Apply` operator is directly used by the query condition, it is converted to `SemiJoin`.

 ## Removing the correlation
 The introduction of the `Apply` operator enables us to remove the correlation of the subqueries.
 The two examples in the previous section can be transformed to: